GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 technology and experimenting on the cutting edge of browser support, or at the very least using one of the existing video libraries.

+## What we're going to learn

-The media collection has three parts.
+Our [media](/media/) collection has three parts.
 In this first section, we'll provide concepts and prerequisite information to adding media to your site.
 This includes explaining how media files are put together, basics about the applications you'll need to prepare your files for the web, and streaming concepts.
 The second section explains how to prepare your files and convert them to various formats and optionally add encryption.
 In the last section, we'll show you how to embed a media file in a web page, discuss autoplay best practices, using media frameworks, taking videos offline, and making you videos accessible.

-There's a lot of ground to cover, so let's start with [Media file basics](/media-file-basics/).
+There's a lot of ground to cover, so let's get started with [Media file basics](/media-file-basics/).

 [YouTube]: https://www.youtube.com/